Sonnet 130

 I dipped a splinter in my blood and wrote,

-And steeled myself as not to shake or cry.
+Steeling myself, as not to shake or cry.

-My darling when you read this, I’ll be gone,
+My darling, when you read this, I’ll be gone—

-Sorry to leave so soon, please raise our son.
+Sorry to leave so soon.
+Please raise our son.

 © Loubert S Suddaby.
 All Rights Reserved.